the-lazy-man/Shopping-List-/README.md

-ShoppingList App
-Adds , displays and delete items, with their name and quantity.
+The shpping list app add's , display's and delete items, with their name and quantity.
 They are also editable after addition.